Wood Decay and Termite

-Wood decay is a frequent problem in observed during Forensic inspections.
+Wood decay and termite infestation are frequent problems observed during Forensic Building Inspections.
 On the microscopic level, the structure of wood is composed of hollow tubules running parallel to each other.
 The fibers are made up of cellulose & lignin.
-The point where the wood fibers can no longer absorb water is termed the Fiber Saturation Point, or FSP.
+Termites travel within the member consuming the cellulose.

 Wood termite damage